Electron Beam vs Laser Beam Welding

 Using EBW consists of a highly focused, high speed stream of electrons that bombard the component to be welded.
 The kinetic energy, which turns into heat upon impact, causes the two pieces to fuse together as a welded component.
-These ultra-high energy electron beams allows for deep penetration and high aspect ratios, along with the smallest heat affected zone possible.
+These ultra-high energy electrons allow for deep penetration and high aspect ratios, along with the smallest heat affected zone possible.

-Because of the nature of electron beams, a vacuum setup is required in order to be able to accurately control the diameter and flow of electron beams.
-The vacuum chamber also removes any possible gaseous contamination while welding, which is critical to most aerospace welded metals, including titanium, nickel-based super alloys, and other refractory metals.
+Because of the nature of electrons, a vacuum setup is required in order to be able to accurately control the diameter and flow of beam welding.
+The vacuum chamber also removes any possible gaseous contamination during the weld, which is critical to most aerospace welded metals, including titanium, nickel-based super alloys, and other refractory metals.

 Pros of Electron Beam Welding

 - Small heat-affected zone, similar to LBW